By David Madrid

 And then grandfather turned and walked away.
 He disappeared beyond the jungle’s edge.

 At dawn the boys excitedly woke their mother and shared their dream with her.

 “That’s strange,” she said.
 “Your grandfather once gave me a shrunken head that he said he got somewhere along the Amazon River.
 It was so over-the-top morbid that I put it in a canister and never looked at it again.”

 “Do you still have it?
 Let us see it!
 Let us see it!” the excited boys begged.

 So their mother went into her closet and after some rummaging, pulled out a faded red canister.
 She opened it and unwrapped a package the size of a lemon.
 She held out the macabre object.
-It looked like a large wrinkled walnut.
+It looked like a large wrinkled walnut with a sneer.

 “Hey,” Charles said, “that head looks like that mean weird kid next door.”

 “It sure does,” he said amazed at the coincidence.

 Next door, a broken hoop with tangled strings hung on a bedroom wall.
 Its attached feathers dripped blood onto an empty bed, where on the pillow sat an obscene little skull that appeared to gloat.